Snow White and the Seven Dwarfs (1937 film): Home media

-Cultural impact and legacy
+In 2023, in celebration of the 100th anniversary of The Walt Disney Company, a new 4K restoration of the film was produced and released on 4K Ultra HD Blu-ray on October 10 as part of the Disney100 promotion, making it the oldest feature-length animated film ever to be released in the format.
+The new remaster was scanned from the original 35mm Technicolor negative through a multi-year effort by Disney's Restoration and Preservation team and key members of Walt Disney Animation Studios, including Eric Goldberg, Michael Giaimo, Dorothy McKim, and Bob Bagley, all of whom also worked on the 4K remaster of Cinderella (1950).
+On the process, Goldberg remarked "The opportunity to help restore Snow White was both an honor and a challenge ... we owed a debt to history to get it looking as beautiful and as accurate to the original colors as we could."
+This version also began streaming on Disney+ on October 16, 2023.

+Legacy

 Following the film's release, a number of Snow White themed merchandise were sold, including hats, dolls, garden seeds, and glasses.
 The film's merchandise generated sales of $8 million, equivalent to over $100 million adjusted for inflation.
-The film's intellectual property has been franchised across a diverse range of mediums, including a Broadway musical, video games and theme park rides.
+The film's intellectual property has been franchised across a diverse range of mediums, including a Broadway musical, video games, and theme park rides.

 Snow White's success led to Disney moving ahead with more feature-film productions.
-Walt Disney used much of the profits from Snow White and the Seven Dwarfs to finance a new $4.5 million studio in Burbank – the location on which The Walt Disney Studios is located to this day.
+Walt Disney used much of the profits from Snow White and the Seven Dwarfs to finance a new $4.5 million studio in Burbank – the site of Walt Disney Studios to this day.
 Within two years, the studio completed Pinocchio and Fantasia and had begun production on features such as Dumbo, Bambi, Alice in Wonderland and Peter Pan.

+As of March 2025, it is the oldest film to have joined the "One Million Watched Club" on Letterboxd, surpassing previous record-holder The Wizard of Oz.

+The film's copyright was renewed in 1965, and as a published work from 1937, it will enter the American public domain on January 1, 2033.

 Comics adaptations

 The Silly Symphony Sunday comic strip ran a four-month-long adaptation of Snow White and the Seven Dwarfs from December 12, 1937, to April 24, 1938.
 The comic was written by Merrill De Maris, and drawn by Hank Porter and Bob Grant.
 This adaptation was republished several times as a comic book, most recently in 1995.

 Mondadori, the official Italian publisher of Disney comics, produced several comic book sequels of the 1937 film.
 The first story was published in 1939.